sudeeprp/default-coding/modeling-needs-techniques.md

 **Extensions**:

-2a. the kit is not available
+2 a. the kit is not available

-3a.
+3 a.
 Field engineer doesn't have enough tools for a particular site

-5a.
+5 a.
 Field engineer notes Initial test failure on power-on

 `Field engineer looks up logging`

-5b.
+5 b.
 Improper wiring to camera/backup

-5b.
+5 b.
 There is no backup power

 **Variations**: